Tix3Dev/minosrus_lang/README.md

 **DISCLAIMER: This project is still in development.
 Verines don't work yet.
 That means some examples don't work.**

-A simple interpreter in form of a repl for my own programming language called minosrus_lang.
+A simple interpreter for my own programming language called minosrus_lang.

 It's inspired by BASIC but also by new languages like Rust.
 In the future the interpreter will (eventually) be used for an OS.
 And it's my first project in Rust.